anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 that has been deployed within the cluster to provide IP addresses to Pods.
 Note that support for IPv6 requires not only changes in the Kubernetes control plane, but also requires the use of a CNI Plugin that support dual-stack networking.
-- **CNI multiplexer/meta-plugin**: this is the component that integrates with the Kubernetes control plane via CNI, but allows for the use of multiple CNI plugins and the provision of multiple network connections to each Pod, as shown by the use of additional CNI Plugin and `net0` connection in the Pod.
+- **CNI multiplexer/meta-plugin**: as described above, this is an optional component that integrates with the Kubernetes control plane via CNI, but allows for the use of multiple CNI plugins and the provision of multiple network connections to each Pod, as shown by the use of additional CNI Plugin and `net0` connection in the Pod.
 Note that the different network characteristics of the interfaces might require different networking technologies, which would potentially require different CNI plugins.
 Also note that this is only required for the Network Intensive profile.
 Example CNI implementations which meet these requirements include Multus and DANM.
-For more detailed feature comparison of CNI multiplexers/meta-plugins see Table 3-1 below.
 - **CNI Plugin (Additional)**: this is a CNI plugin that is used to provide additional networking needs to Pods, that aren't provided by the default CNI plugin.
 This can include connectivity to underlay networks via accelerated hardware devices.